 TCL Launches 2021 Premium Mini LED TVs with Unrivaled 8K Performance

-PARIS, Sept.
-8, 2021 /PRNewswire/ -- TCL Electronics (1070.HK), one of the dominant players in the global TV industry and a leading consumer electronics company, today announced its latest X Series Mini LED TVs, X92 Series Pro OD Zero Mini LED 8K TV and the X92 Series Mini LED 8K TV, at a launch event themed "Transcend Vision".
+HONG KONG, Sept.
+8, 2021 /PRNewswire/ -- TCL Electronics (1070.HK), one of the dominant players in the global TV industry and a leading consumer electronics company, today announced its latest X Series Mini LED TVs, X925 PRO OD Zero Mini LED 8K TV and the X925 Mini LED 8K TV, featuring Google TV*, at an event themed "Transcend Vision".

 Also being presented is the 2021-2022 EISA Premium LCD TV Award winner TCL Mini LED 4K TV 65C825.

-The 2021 X Series will first be introduced to markets including Europe, Australia, Saudi Arabia and more in the upcoming days.
+The 2021 X Series will first be introduced to Europe, Australia, Saudi Arabia and more markets in the upcoming days.

-"The incredible performance of the X Series TVs is due to TCL Mini LED technology and both the TCL X Series are well positioned to lead the premium Mini LED TV market" said Shaoyong Zhang, CEO of TCL Electronics.
+"The incredible performance of TCL X Series TVs is due to TCL Mini LED technology and both the X925 PRO and X925 are well positioned to lead the premium Mini LED TV market" said Shaoyong Zhang, CEO of TCL Electronics.

 The X Series Mini LED technology provides viewers with an unrivalled viewing experience with smaller and more LEDs that produce more contrast control zones.